-The Article offers the first comprehensive account of those Revolutionary War precedents, how they were understood in the decades just after the Constitution was ratified, and the ways in which those precedents, and the alleged statutory analogues, have been invoked as authority, and mischaracterized, in later wars.
-This history demonstrates that the received wisdom about those precedents is almost entirely mistaken; therefore they ought to provide little, if any, support for a new Article III exception for military adjudication of war-related domestic-law offenses.
+This Article offers the first comprehensive account of the Revolutionary War precedents.
+It discusses how they were understood in the ensuing decades and the ways in which they, and the post-1789 statutes, have been invoked and mischaracterized as authority in later wars.
+This history demonstrates that the received wisdom about these precedents is almost entirely mistaken, and that they provide little, if any, support for a new Article III exception for military adjudication of war-related domestic-law offenses.
 The Article thus offers an object lesson in how a complex history can be misunderstood and distorted in the course of constitutional interpretation, particularly on questions of war powers.

 105 Geo.
-L.J. (forthcoming August 2017)
+L.J.
+1529 (2017)

 Scholarly Commons Citation